Composite images of Galois for elliptic curves over $\mathbf{Q}$ & Entanglement fields: Analysis of Rational Points --- Theory

 \begin{remark}[Facts about rational points on $X_{G,H}$] Every rational point on a curve $X_{G,H}$ of genus one that has rank zero is a cusp or a CM point.
-Also, all the rational points curves of higher genera are either cusps or CM points, and hence there are no \textit{sporadic} instances of torsion. \end{remark}
+Also, all the rational points curves of higher genera are either cusps or CM points, and hence there are no \textit{sporadic} points. \end{remark}